RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/yolov5-tensorrt.md

 }
 ```

 At runtime, you should first copy the image data into the input_data variable.
 The following code snippet shows a straightforward solution.
 Please note that OpenCV's cv::Mat has HWC (height - width - channel) layout, while TensorRT by default takes BCHW (Batch - channel - height - width) layout data.
-Therefore, when trying out other advanced solutions, you should be careful about the layout difference.
 ```
   int i = 0;
   for (int row = 0; row < image_size; ++row) {